Feature request #8725

 Couple this kind of thing with the multithreading and we should see a nice boost in the rendering speed.

-#47 Updated by Alvaro Huarte almost 11 years ago
+#47 Updated by Alvaro Huarte about 11 years ago

 Giovanni Manghi wrote: